What Image Placeholder Generator does

 Common mistakes

-- Wrong aspect ratio for real photos later.
+• Using the wrong aspect ratio for the real photos that will replace them later.

 Privacy note